-There’s quite a lot of information circling around the web on what to specifically pack, carry or stock up on in terms of survival equipment, supplies, weapons, etc.
+There’s much information on the web on what to pack, carry or stock up on in terms of survival equipment, supplies, and weapons for bugging out.

 Some of the questions you’ll need to answer will be the following- how can I maximize the evacuation process with a vehicle?
 Are there any weaknesses that should be reinforced?
 Is there an excellent bug-out vehicle that’s ready from the get-go?